ChefAndy/casio-rpn/README.md

 Here are a few ideas for improvements:

 **Bugs**
-- Fix: allow to type a minus sign after pressing [×10^x] on entry command line
-- Check if double comma on entry command line or display error
 - Pressing on [↩] should not quit the program (see [here](https://github.com/numworks/epsilon/issues/2282#issuecomment-2580960830))

 **Features**